Scalar Casimir effects in a Lorentz violation scenario induced by the presence of constant vectors: Investigating Lorentz symmetry violation in the Casimir effect

-We can obtain approximated expressions for the Casimir energy in the limits: $b\mu>>1$ and $b\mu<<1$.
-For the first case we can take the result \eqref{int4a}, and use the asymptotic expression for the modified Bessel function for large argument \cite{Abra}.
+We can obtain approximate expressions for the Casimir energy in the limits: $b\mu \gg 1$ and $b\mu \ll 1$. \begin{itemize} \item For the first case, we can take the result Eq. \eqref{int4a} and use the asymptotic expression for the modified Bessel function for large arguments \cite{Abra}.
 As before, the dominant contribution comes from the term $l=1$.
 The result is:

-For $b\mu<<1$ we take in the expression \eqref{int3a} an approximated expression for the integrand as we did in the last sub-section.
-Taking into account \eqref{b-factor}, the result is:
+\item For $b\mu\ll1$, we can approximate the integrand in Eq. \eqref{int3a} as shown in the last subsection.
+Taking into account Eq. \eqref{b-factor}, the result is: